sieve-community/examples/visual_qa/florence-2/README.md

 # Florence-2

-This is Sieve's open-source implementation of Florence-2, a visual foundation model for a variety of image question-and-answer tasks.
+This is Sieve's open-source implementation of Florence-2, a visual foundation model for a variety of image question-and-answer tasks, which we have extended to video.

 This implementation is based on the [HuggingFace implementation](https://huggingface.co/microsoft/Florence-2-large) of Florence-2 Large using the transformers library.
 You can find the original paper [here](https://arxiv.org/pdf/2311.06242).